nvim-focus/focus.nvim/README.md

 No. This is a [documented](http://vimdoc.sourceforge.net/htmldoc/quickfix.html#quickfix) design decision by core vim, this might be something that can be adjusted upstream.

 In the meantime, you can open a quickfix window occupying the the full width of the window with `:botright copen`

+**I tried to lazy load focus with :FocusToggle, but I need to toggle it again to get auto-resizing working

+Please note if you lazy load with command :FocusToggle, it will load focus, but will toggle it off initially.
+See #34

+This is because focus is toggled on by default when you load focus, so if you load it and then run the command :FocusToggle, it toggles it off again.

 # Developers Only